yufanana/ComputerVision02504/README.md

 Problems with image correspondence

-- Scale, rotation, translation $\rarr$ appearance changes depending on distance and pose of camera
+- Scale, rotation, translation $\to$ appearance changes depending on distance and pose of camera
 - Other issues: occlusion, lighting intensity, lighting diretion, clutter
 - Key points/interest points/feature points: coordinate position of points in an image
 - Descriptors: characterizes pattern around a point (usually a vector)